Hydrogen highway (Japan): Reasons for Japan's investment in fuel cells

 The two motivations for the research and development of fuel cells were because of the energy policy and the industrial policy.
 Japan's energy policy promotes finding and creating new sources of renewable energy and staying technologically competitive with other countries and companies.
 Japan's industrial policy promotes maintaining a competitive economy through advanced technology.

+The Basic Hydrogen Strategy was majorly revised in June 2023, with a new target to increase the annual hydrogen supply to 12 million tons by 2040 and 20 million tons by 2050.
+The Hydrogen Society Promotion Act was also enacted in May 2024 to provide subsidies for low-carbon hydrogen.

 Creators of the JHFC

 The members from the government branch are: Ministry of Economy, Trade and Industry; Agency of Natural Resources and Energy; and Ministry of Land, Infrastructure and Transport (MLIT).

 Member from a semi-governmental organization: New Energy and Industrial Technology Development Organization.

 Member of Public Research: National Institute of Advanced Industrial Science and Technology.

 Member of Private Firm: Fuel Cell Commercialization Conference of Japan.

 Supporters

 The cost of these Hydrogen gas stations is not cheap so there are many car and oil companies that are supporting this transition.
 There are 13 main companies that are paying for the new source of fuel.